sanderrouk/wddh-adventure-story/Places in Waterdeep/Undermountain.md

-Undermountain is a vast and sprawling dungeon complex that lies beneath the bustling city of Waterdeep.
+Undermountain is a vast and sprawling dungeon complex that lies beneath the bustling city of [[Waterdeep]].
 Known as the "Dungeon of the Mad Mage," it is one of the most infamous and dangerous labyrinths in the world of Faerûn.
 The dungeon is a place of mystery, peril, and immense treasure, attracting adventurers from all corners of the realm.

 #### **Origins and Creation**